alex010x/Wikipedia-place-app-test/README.md

 ## MVVM
 Each screen has a dedicated ViewModel marked @MainActor that owns the business logic and exposes state via @Published properties.

-Clean Architecture
+## Clean Architecture

-Domain: use case protocols and the Location model
+- **Domain**: use case protocols and the `Location` model

-Data: LocationRepository coordinates between the remote network service and the local cache, DTO models
+- **Data**: `LocationRepository` coordinates between the remote network service and the local cache.
+It is injected with a `NetworkServiceProtocol` whose implementation delegates actual requests to a `RouterProtocol`, keeping the network details hidden from the repository.

-Presentation: ViewModels consume use cases via protocol injection
+- **Presentation**: ViewModels consume use cases via protocol injection

-Network: Network layer

 ## Actor-based Cache
 CustomLocationCache is implemented as a Swift actor to guarantee thread-safe access to the in-memory storage without explicit locking.
 This allows serialized access to it.